×

 We asked people if there is a lot of crime.
 They answered:

 "Crime rates in Vietnam are relatively low compared to other countries in the region, and certain types of violent crime are comparatively rare.
 The main concern for travelers is scams and petty theft, although more serious offenses such as pickpocketing, fraud, and bag snatching are becoming increasingly common.
-In general, travelers should practice common sense and vigilance when exploring the country to ensure their safety," said one expat in Vietnam.
+In general, travelers should practice common sense and vigilance when exploring the country to ensure their safety," explained one expat living in Vietnam.

 Is there a lot of diversity?
 Are people in Vietnam accepting of differences?